Gaurav-Gosain/jsml/README.md

 #### Parse from String Literal

-> Note: The unescape_json_string_literal function is only needed if you are parsing a JSON string literal i.e. a string that is hardcoded and escaped.
+> Note: The unescape_json_string_literal function is only needed if you are parsing a JSON string that is hardcoded and escaped.
 If you are parsing a JSON string, you can skip this step.

 ```C
 char* json_string = "{\"key\": \"value\"}";